 Humanity moving with the grace of a concerto.

-Of interest in Shibuya, you can try to find the Hachiko Memorial Statue that guards the crossing everyday:
+If you’re in need of a “sight” in Shibuya, you can try to find the tiny Hachiko Memorial Statue that guards the crossing everyday:

 For a pedestrian-only stroll nearby, walk down Center Gai: